 Source: © Peter Dazeley/Getty Images

 Fluoropolymers have excellent resistance to strong acids and bases used to produce electronics like circuit boards.
-Epoxy laminates and polyimides are two possible substitutes, as well as less common options that include liquid crystal polymers, polyester, polyethylene naphthalate and ceramics, according to recent analysis by the non-profit environmental organisation ChemSec.
+Epoxy laminates and polyimides are two possible substitutes, as well as less common options that include liquid crystal polymers, polyester, polyethylene naphthalate and ceramics, according to a recent analysis by the non-profit environmental organisation ChemSec.
 However, the non-profit points out that polytetrafluoroethylene (PTFE), also known as Teflon, cannot be easily substituted in printed circuit/wiring boards without a complete redesign of the equipment.

 Cookware